You are currently viewing Understanding the Legal Process of PLC Registration in Chennai

 The severity of the violation or infraction determines the penalties for non-compliance.

-Offenses can be classified in accordance with the 2013 Companies Act as follows:
+Offenses can be classified under the 2013 Companies Act as follows:

 Based upon kind of punishment: